MyPoolin

 Mypoolin is a mobile peer-to-peer and group payment application.
 Their software allows the settling of debts and group-expenditure for events and activities.

 The software utilizes Unified Payment Interface of India to collect and settle daily expenses with friends.
 Users can also plan and pay together for group-gifting, movies, vacations, concerts, events, and parties.

 Service

 Mypoolin is a mobile payment provider that lets its users transfer money to other users via their mobile number.
 A user can create an account by verifying an OTP code which is sent to his mobile phone.
 It also allows the users to track their friends’ activities on the app.

-Mypoolin recently launched its chat-bot app that allows peer-to-peer payments to anyone in your contact list, which is currently active onMessenger, Slack and Telegram.
-All information related to making a payment (payee details, amount, payment remarks) is shared through the chat-bot.
-The user is taken to the Mypoolin app at the time of making UPI payment.

 History

 Mypoolin was founded by Rohit Taneja (IIT Delhi) and Ankit Singh (FMS Delhi) in 2014 as a medium to aggregate money for various purposes in a hassle free and quick manner.
 Prior to the mobile app launch, Mypoolin was initially launched as a web application.